tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 | **enabledOptionalSignals** | This will enable signals specified in optional group.
 Provide signal name(s) as parameter |
 | **disabledSignals** | This will disable the signals specified in the core and optional groups.
 Provide signal name(s) as parameter |

+> [!NOTE]
+> see VM watch Plugin Collection <insert link to plug in page> for a list of VM watch signals and associated tags.
+>

-For instance, to enable signals in optional group containing "Network" tag and disable signals containing "Disk" tag, specify such tags under the "enabledTags" and "disabledTags" as shown below:
+For instance, to enable signals in the optional group containing `Network` tag and disable signals containing `Disk` tag, specify such tags under the `enabledTags` and `disabledTags` as shown below:
 ```
 {
    "vmWatchSettings": {